Exclusive: U.S. EPA granted full biofuel waivers to refineries despite Energy Dept advice - memo

 The issue shows how President Donald Trump has struggled to simultaneously please the corn and oil industries, key political constituencies leading into next year’s presidential election that have routinely clashed over the future of the nation’s biofuels policy.

 According to the memo, dated Aug.
-9, the EPA granted “full exemptions for those 2018 small refinery petitions where DOE recommended 50 percent relief.”
+9, the EPA granted “full exemptions for those 2018 small refinery petitions where DOE recommended 50% relief.”

 The memo, signed by Anne Idsal, EPA’s acting assistant administrator for the Office of Air and Radiation, did not specify how many refineries were involved.

 Trump’s EPA has disregarded DOE advice on waivers in the past, according to Reuters reporting, marking a break from the Obama administration’s EPA, which had often either adopted energy department recommendations or, when it did not, ruled against exempting oil refiners.